TykTechnologies/tyk-pump/README.md

 `omit_detailed_recording` - Setting this to true will avoid writing raw_request and raw_response fields for each request in pumps.
 Defaults to false.

+### Obfuscate Keys

+`obfuscate_keys` -bool.
+Setting this to true will obfuscate the API KEY from each analytic record.
+It obfuscate the key in the APIKey field and in the raw request field Defaults to false.

 ### Health Check